 - Step 4 — Stay Ready, Stay Informed: Communication is key.
 Your Combs Waterkotte Freeman, MO defense attorney will guide you, inform you, and advocate for you at every turn.

-What Constitutes Domestic Violence in Freeman, MO?
+How Missouri Defines Domestic Violence in Freeman, MO

 - Physical Violence: Any act that intentionally causes bodily harm, including hitting, shoving, or use of a weapon.